ledgerheathhh/WebShell/README.md

 To use this project as a foundation for your own application:
 1. Replace the HTML resources in the JL directory with your own web content
 2. Modify the URL loading method in ViewController.m as needed
-3. If you need to change the custom protocol name, modify all occurrences of "CNMD"
+3. If you need to change the custom protocol name, modify all occurrences of "QuantumLink"

 ## Notes
 - The custom protocol handler is only available in iOS 11.0 and above